Harari people: Religion

 The majority of Harari are Sunni Muslim.
 The earliest kabir or Islamic teacher in the community was Aw Sofi Yahya, a Harari scholar who was contemporary of the patron saint of Harar called Shaykh Abadir and it was from him that the first Qur'anic school was built around 10 km to the south of the city center.
 The predominant strand or self-identification adopted by Harari people is Sunni or non-denominational Islam.

 Diaspora

 Harari Community Development Center in Garland, Texas.

 Hararis comprise under 10% within their own city, due to ethnic cleansing by the Haile Selassie regime.
 Thousands of Hararis were forced to leave Harar in the 1940s.
-Harari people moved throughout Ethiopia, mainly to Addis Ababa and Dire Dawa, establishing families and businesses.
+Harari people moved throughout Ethiopia, mainly to Addis Ababa, Dire Dawa, and Jijiga establishing families and businesses as well as neighborhood associations (Afocha).
 There is a considerable Harari population in Djibouti, Saudi Arabia, Somalia and Yemen.
 The Harari people have also spread throughout North America, mainly to Washington D.C., Atlanta, Toronto, Dallas, Los Angeles, and Memphis.
 Furthermore, a minority of the Harari people live in Europe in countries such as Germany, Switzerland, Austria, Sweden and the United Kingdom, and also outside of Europe in Australia.